sokil/php-mongo/README.md

 ./vendor/bin/phpunit -c tests/phpunit.xml tests
 ```

 Also available Docker containers.
-They starts with xdebug enabled, so you can sign in to eny container and debug code there.
+They starts with xdebug enabled, so you can sign in to any container and debug code there.
 Start docker container with:
 ```
 docker-compose -f docker/compose.yaml up